Dashcams, smartphone apps, and telematics aim to boost driver safety and put a stop to growing truck accidents claims

 “To me it only makes sense to have both.
 If you’re in a court of law and they’ve got your forward-facing camera, and there’s no doubt you maintained your lane, the next question out of the lawyer’s mouth is going to be, ‘What is that driver doing?
 Why can’t we see what that driver’s doing?”

 The Journal of Commerce reports that commercial truckers and trucking companies alike are opting for smartphone cameras, telecams, and dashcams.
 Insurance rates are cut and, as a bonus, more thorough communications are established between dispatchers and drivers.
 This, in turn, builds better monitored routes, required breaks, and effectively prevents drivers’ exhaustion.
+Get rates from a truck insurance company in California.

 Next up on the road